jcrouthamel/bug-defense/.claudiomiro/INITIAL_PROMPT.md

-can we find a way to keep the bugs on the map path for each map type?
+keep bugs on the path at all times